xiaogouxo/PyIDM/readme.md

-Welcom to Hanash download manager a multi-connections downloader with a great downloading speed.

-it downloads any file type, with ability to resume unfinished ones
+Hanash is a general purpose multi-connections download manager based on python, it downloads any file type, plus videos, and playlists from youtube.

-also it can download videos and playlists from youtube and other stream sites will be supported soon.

-please note "Hanash DM" uses pycurl a wrapper of famous curl which will try to use your max internet speed, you can use "limit speed" option in setting window
+please note "Hanash DM" uses PycURL, a Python interface to libcurl which will try to use your max internet speed, you can use "limit speed" option in setting window

 Developed in Python, based on "pyCuRL/curl", "youtube_dl", and designed by "PySimpleGUI"

 -----Requirements -------